-S ri Lanka's economic freedom score is 49.2, making its economy the 149th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 3 points from last year, and Sri Lanka is ranked 34th out of 39 countries in the Asia-Pacific region.
+S ri Lanka's economic freedom score is 49.4, making its economy the 148th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.2 point from last year, and Sri Lanka is ranked 32nd out of 39 countries in the Asia-Pacific region.
 The country's economic freedom score is lower than the world and regional averages.
-Sri Lanka's economy is considered "repressed" according to the 2024 Index.
+Sri Lanka's economy is considered "repressed" according to the 2025 Index.

 In a period of instability and uncertainty, challenges to economic freedom in Sri Lanka are considerable.
 The inefficient judicial system remains susceptible to corruption and political influence, undermining property rights.
-The heavy state presence in the economy discourages private-sector development.
-The regulatory framework is burdensome, and the unpredictable economic policy environment and state interference further increase the cost of conducting business.
+The state's extensive presence in the economy discourages private-sector development.
+The overall regulatory framework is burdensome, and the unpredictable economic policy environment and state interference further increase the cost of conducting business.
 Labor regulations are rigid, and the labor market is underdeveloped.
 Monetary stability has been weakened, and inflationary pressure persists.